TranNhatTan14/Obsidian/Data/LLM Engineer's Handbook.md

 # Fine-tunning with Preference Alignment

 Introduces techiniques for aligning language models with human preferences, focusing on Direct Preference Optimization (DPO).
-It covers creating custom preference datasets, implementing DPO, and provides a practical demonstration of aligning the TwinLlama-3.1-8B model using the [[Unsloth]] library.
+It covers creating custom preference datasets, implementing DPO, and provides a practical demonstration of aligning the TwinLlama-3.1-8B model using the Unsloth library.

 # Evaluating LLMs

-Details various methods for assessing the performance of language models and [[Large Language Model|LLM]] systems.
+Details various methods for assessing the performance of language models and Large Language Model systems.
 It introduces general-purpose and domain-specific evaluations and discusses popular benchmarks.
 This chapter includes a practical evaluation of the TwinLlama-3.1-8B model using multiple criteria.

 # Inference Optimization